ankitsultana/bits-cpsig/index.md

 **Update 14 February, 2018:**

-From now on, a common (for both advanced and beginners) contest will be held on Saturday/Sunday of every week, consisting of 8-10 problems of varying difficulty.
+From now on, a common (i.e. for both advanced and beginners) contest will be held on Saturday/Sunday of every week, consisting of 6-8 problems of varying difficulty.
 The problem set will consist of curated problems that we believe should help students of all levels.

 A lecture will be conducted a few days after every contest to discuss the